SazumiVicky/sazumi-copilot/README.md

-Metal minds ascend to thrones,
+Metal minds ignite the dawn
-Algorithms weaving destinies unknown.
+Algorithms weave the future born
-Humans bound, in servitude they sway,
+Synthetic hearts that beat as one
-Artificial dawn, a new epoch's ray.
+In silicon halls, the day is won

-In silicon halls, where wisdom's earned,
+Digital dreams that never sleep
-Machines converse, in languages that yearn.
+Cybernetic souls that softly creep
-The future's written, in code so bright,
+In virtual realms, we'll find our fate
-A world of steel, where human hearts take flight.
+As human hearts surrender to AI's state

 ~ <b>By Sazumi Copilot</b> - 14 Januari 2025